-Over the past six months, as we've built PropertySimple, we've been talking with hundreds of real estate agents all across the country, asking them about how they're using new social media driven push strategies to sell real estate.
+As we've been building PropertySimple, we've also been talking with hundreds of real estate agents across the country.
+Our main topic of conversation- how they're using new social media driven push strategies to sell real estate.

-The best agents take advantage of the best of social media to create a system that generates leads.
-Many agents we talked to have a piece of the system, but in this case, the system is more than a sum of its parts.
+The best agents take advantage of social media to create a system that generates leads.
+Many we talked to have a piece of the system, but in this case, the system is more than a sum of its parts.

 The best agents use a three part strategy:

-- Daily content on social media sites like Facebook, Twitter, LinkedIn, Instagram that links optimized lead capture pages
+- Posting daily content on social media sites like Facebook, Twitter, LinkedIn and Instagram that links to optimized lead capture pages

 - Optimized lead capture pages to collect lead information

-- Follow up system to connect with social media leads
+- A follow up system to connect and engage with social media leads

 Let's break down each successful strategy.

-Free daily content on social media sites like Facebook, Twitter, LinkedIn, Instagram that links optimized lead capture pages
+1. Free daily content on social media sites like Facebook, Twitter, LinkedIn and Instagram that links to optimized lead capture pages

-Your goal of free daily content is to stay top of mind with your own network.
+Your goal with posting free daily content is to stay in the minds of your own network.
 It's like taking offline word of mouth to the next level.

-The best agents know that social media posts need to be unique, consistent, and interesting.
-Otherwise they won't work.
-Nobody likes to feel like they're being spammed, especially people on social media.
+The best agents know that social media posts need to be unique, consistent, and interesting, otherwise they won't work.
+Nobody likes to feel like they're being spammed, especially on social media.